btray900/jis-CTF/README.md

 # SSH

-SSH to the target with the compromised credetnials in Flag 4.
+SSH to the target with the compromised credentials in Flag 4.

 ![Alt text](./technawi_shell.png?raw=true)